 A Post-Cyberpunk hard science fiction novel by Australian author Greg Egan.
 First published in 1997, it is a Spiritual Successor to his 1994 novel, Permutation City.
-Based on a short story called "Wang's Carpet".
+One of the chapters was expanded from an earlier short story of Egan's, called "Wang's Carpets".

 The novel provides examples of: